rust-console/gba/book/src/ch03/gba_prng.md

 hot new PRNGs have come out just within the past 10 years, so we can't fault them too much for it.

-Note that generators that aren't uniform to begin with naturally don't have any amount of k-Dimensional Equidistribution.
+TLDR: 1-dimensional equidistribution just means "a normal uniform generator", and higher k values mean "you can actually combine up to k output chains and maintain uniformity".
+Generators that aren't uniform to begin with effectively have a k value of 0.

 ### Other Tricks